odtp-org/ODTWS/README.md

 ## Dependence on W3C

-The specification of DCAT-AP CH 2.0 uses respec: https://respec.org/docs/
+The specification of ODTWS uses respec: https://respec.org/docs/

 It needs the W3C Server to be up to render correctly.
 In case there is an issue with the specification, it might be related to a downtime of the W3C Server: